 b.
 Minutes of General Meetings will be available for inspection on the website within 10 days of the meeting.
 Members may request a hard copy if so required;

 d.
-The Secretary shall receive nominations for committee membership, and resolutions duly proposed and seconded no later than 6pm., 7 days prior to the date of the Annual General Meeting.
+The Secretary shall receive nominations for committee membership and Officer posts, and resolutions duly proposed and seconded no later than 6pm.,7 days prior to the date of the Annual General Meeting.

 e.
 Only DPVA members may nominate committee members and seconders must be from a different address and also must be members of the DPVA;